ug500/gisApp/README.md

 ---

 ## תוספות
 Adding a JWT Encrypted User Login Layer to the System Log in as an Administrator or a Regular User or Register as a New User
 - Handle user authentication (login/register) using JWT and bcrypt.
 - Store/retrieve Users data using MongoDB, Collection users MONGODB_URI.
+- Add middleware allows you to easily configure which API routes require the user to be logged in.
+Any path configured to use this middleware will be protected, and the code that handles the path can trust that req.user contains the authenticated user information.
+- The new validation rules and logic In Frontend.
+- The new validation rules and logic using express-validator In Backend.

 ## 🚀 הפעלה מקומית